eduard-martinez/e-martinez.github.io/_pages/about.md

 My research interests involve macroeconomics and environmental economics.
 My research aims to provide helpful recommendations for Carbon Markets and Just Transition policies.
 {: .text-justify}

 The first article in my thesis examines _the effect of carbon taxes on economic growth and employment_, emphasizing the role of the energy mix.
-In the second chapter, I analyze _structural change and energy efficiency in Latin American countries, as well as the impact of carbon pricing policies on these variables.
-The final chapter of my thesis deals with the curse of fiscal resources, I found that the fiscal dependence on these resources goes beyond the producing municipalities in Colombia and extends throughout the national territory.
+In the second chapter, I analyze _structural change and energy efficiency in Latin American countries_, as well as the impact of carbon pricing policies on these variables.
+The final chapter sheds light on the fiscal resources curse, revealing that the reliance on these resources extends beyond the producing municipalities in Colombia and throughout the entire national territory.
 {: .text-justify}

 Previously I worked as a consultant for the [CFS](https://cfs.uniandes.edu.co/es/), the [CREE](https://creenergia.org/) and WorldBank.